 The most basic SBA loan requirement is that you must have a U.S.-based, for-profit business in an eligible industry.
 Your business needs to be officially registered and operating legally.
-Nonprofit businesses aren’t eligible for SBA loans, and the following industries are barred from receiving one:
+Nonprofit businesses aren’t eligible for most SBA loans—certain not-for-profit childcare centers may qualify for SBA microloans—and the following industries are barred from receiving one:

 For a complete list, you can view the SBA’s eligibility questionnaire.
-On the top of the SBA’s requirements, lenders might have their own list of eligible and ineligible industries, so make sure you check if you’re unsure if your business qualifies.
+On the top of the SBA’s requirements, lenders might have their own list of eligible and ineligible industries, so make sure you check with a lender before applying if you’re unsure if your business qualifies.

 The SBA won’t guarantee your loan if you can find business financing with reasonable terms without their help.
 This doesn’t mean, however, that you necessarily have to have applied for other loans and been denied.

-First and foremost, you’ll need to be able to show that you, as the business owner, have invested your own time or money into your business.
-Along these lines, you may need to provide details regarding how much money you’ve invested in your business, how much of your business you own, and how much time you spend in any given week working specifically for your business.
+Additionally, you’ll need to be able to show that you, as the business owner, have already invested your own time or money into your business.
+You may need to provide details regarding how much money you’ve invested in your business, how much of your business you own, and how much time you spend in any given week working specifically for your business.

-This being said, having a criminal record doesn’t automatically disqualify you from SBA financing, unless the crime is a felony of “moral turpitude” (i.e. involving violence or dishonesty).
+Having a criminal record doesn’t automatically disqualify you from SBA financing, unless the crime is a felony of “moral turpitude” (i.e. involving violence or dishonesty).
 However, the lender will evaluate your application with more scrutiny.
-The SBA asks for your citizenship status because only U.S. citizens and permanent residents can qualify for one.
+The SBA asks for your citizenship status because only U.S. citizens and permanent residents can qualify.

-This is a pretty self-explanatory requirement, but lenders will want to know how long you’ve been in business before they approve your loan.
-With the exception of some of the CAPLines SBA lines of credit (which require a one-year minimum time in business), the SBA doesn’t have a fixed time in business requirement.
+With the exception of some of the SBA CAPLines (which require a one-year minimum time in business), the SBA doesn’t have a fixed time in business requirement.

 This being said, the longer your business has been operating, the more likely you are to get approved for the loan.
-Companies that have been in business for a while already are more likely to be able to pay back the loan.
-A young business, on the other hand, doesn’t have much proven long-term success.
 So, when you’re applying for an SBA loan, many lenders will require a minimum time in business of two years.

 In terms of SBA loan eligibility, your personal credit score is very important.
 Your personal credit score is a window into how you’ve managed your personal finances—and stellar personal credit gives the lender reassurance that you’ll be trustworthy with your business’s finances and be able to pay back the loan.

-Don’t know your credit score?
-You can check here for free.
-If your credit score isn’t above 700, you might have some difficulty qualifying for one, as this score tends to be an SBA loan credit score minimum.
+If your credit score isn’t above 700, you might have some difficulty qualifying, as this score tends to be an SBA loan credit score minimum.
 If that’s the case, you might want to take some time to improve your score before applying.